Skip to content

 Minimalism in the 20th Century United States

-Minimalism grew popular in the U.S. during the 1960s and 1970s.
+Minimalism became popular in the U.S. during the 1960s and 1970s.
 It was a response to the emotional style of Abstract Expressionism.
-American minimalists wanted to create objective, non-referential art.
+American minimalists wanted to make art that was simple and clear.

 Key features of American minimalism include: